 5. More Affordable than External Frame

 When comparing the prices of the different backpacks of the same size, quality, and volume, internal frame backpack surpasses external frame hiking backpacks.
 However, it is a bit more costly than the frameless ones.
-Being less expensive and more affordable than the outer frame backpacks, outdoor enthusiasts typically choose it while purchasing the best travel backpack for their upcoming trip.
+Being less expensive and more affordable than the outer frame backpacks, outdoor enthusiasts typically choose them while purchasing an easy-to-carry travel backpack for their upcoming trip.

 Disadvantages of Internal Frame Backpack